[ Reference Info Index | Glossopedia ]

 Zodtner proposed using glass beads 0.6 mm (0.024”) in diameter, shaken and packed gently, then stuck together into a sort of “cartridge” by heating them just barely enough that each bead would fuse with all the other beads it was touching.
-The cartridge was secured in the pen by a spring-loaded plunger pushing from the distal end of the barrel.
+The cartridge was secured in the pen by a spring-loaded plunger pushing from the back end of the barrel.

 Another attempt was Ernst W. Rickmeyer’s U.S. Patent No 2,712,299, proposing a filler cartridge made of sintered metal (metal powder that has been heated and compressed enough to make it coalesce into a porous mass but, like Zodtner’s glass beads, not heated enough to close the voids between particles of the powder).

 Frederick R. Wittnebert’s U.S. Patent No 2,522,553 proposed to fill the pen body with long tubes of glass, metal, plastic, or any other suitable material.